MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Maintain

-Use Windows Update for Business along with your MDM system or the Microsoft Store to keep your fleet of HoloLens 2 and apps updated.
+Learn about updating, validating, supporting, and managing your HoloLens 2 device deployments.

 ### Updates